-We envision The Table becoming not just an institution or organization, but a multiplying movement of Jesus communities networked together under a common mission of encountering, embodying, and extending the reconciling love of God in Christ in neighborhoods and networks all over Indy.
+We envision The Table becoming not just an institution or organization, but a multiplying movement of Jesus communities networked together under a common mission of encountering, embodying, and extending the presence of Christ in neighborhoods and networks all over Indy.

 But how did we get here?
 Why land on a vision like that?
 Here’s what we were wondering…